liampuk/cpu-emu/sap_8/README.md

 Based on the sap-1 extended instruction set with a 5 bit opcode allowing for up to 32 instructions.
 Additional instructions are:

-- ADD/SUB with memory address mode
+- `ADD/SUB`: add/sub with memory address mode
-- 6 outputs, 2 inputs
+- `OUTA / OUTB ...`: 6 outputs, 2 inputs
-- Compare (set flags but don't update accumulator)
+- `CMP`: Compare (set flags but don't update accumulator)
-- Change page bit
+- `PAGE0 / PAGE1`: Change page bit
-- Reset cpu
+- `RESET`: Reset cpu

 Instructions that use immediate values or a memory address use 2 bytes.